ephe-meral/ephe-meral.github.io/content/post/2016-02-21-considering-holistic-learning.md

 * [Diaspora\*](https://joindiaspora.com/) - It's the one social network where interesting discussion is not a wishful thinking.
 * [dotsies](http://dotsies.org/) - When was the last time you used a new alphabet?
+* [duolingo](https://www.duolingo.com) - Learn a lot of languages, in an efficient, gamified and generally upgraded Michel-Thomas style.
-* [scihub](https://en.wikipedia.org/wiki/Sci-Hub) - Wanna go scientific?
-Search for papers on google scholar and read them on scihub!
+* [sci-hub](https://en.wikipedia.org/wiki/Sci-Hub) - Wanna go scientific?
+Search for papers on google scholar and read them on sci-hub!
 * [spritz](http://spritzinc.com/) - Reading at 500+ words per minute?
 No problem - just don't move your eyes.
 * [TED](https://www.ted.com/talks) - Inspirational and informative talks whenever and wherever you need them.